projectcalico/calico/v2.0/getting-started/rkt/installation/manual.md

 This tutorial describes how to manually configure a working environment for a cluster of Calico-rkt enabled nodes.

-To run through the tutorials, you will require at least two nodes, which we have named `calico-01` and `calico-02`.
-These names are not required to run the tutorials but you may need to adapt the tutorial instructions based on your actual node names.

 * TOC
 {:toc}